omar251/tts/README.md

-# Text-to-Speech Script Documentation
+# Text-to-Speech CLI Tool Documentation

 ## Overview

-This Python script provides a text-to-speech (TTS) solution that reads text from an input file, converts it to speech using the Microsoft Edge TTS engine, and plays the audio while displaying synchronized text output.
+This Python CLI tool provides a flexible text-to-speech (TTS) solution that can process input from a file or direct text input.
+It translates the input to English if necessary, converts it to speech using the Microsoft Edge TTS engine, and plays the audio while displaying synchronized text output.
 The script processes the text in chunks, allowing for smoother playback of long texts.

 ## Features

+- Accepts input from a file or direct text input via command-line arguments
+- Translates input text to English (if needed) using Google Translate
 - Converts text to speech using Microsoft Edge TTS
 - Plays audio with synchronized text display
 - Processes text in chunks for better handling of long texts
 - Supports various voices and languages (configurable)
+- Modular design for easy maintenance and extensibility

 ## Requirements

 - Python 3.7+
 - pygame
 - edge-tts
+- deep-translator

 ## Installation